ScriptBasic/WinPBX/docs/Windows Procedures.md

 # <a name="AfxRemoveWindowStyle"></a>AfxRemoveWindowStyle

-Removes an extended style from the specified window.
+Removes a style from the specified window.

 ```
 FUNCTION AfxRemoveWindowStyle (BYVAL hwnd AS HWND, BYVAL dwStyle AS DWORD) AS DWORD